HSA or FSA? Three Tips To Know The Difference

 In contrast, any money in your HSA that isn’t used rolls over to the following year and grows interest.
 HSAs are individually owned and go with you if you leave your employer.

 An individual is only eligible for an HSA if they’re on an HSA-eligible high deductible health plan.
 For 2018, the IRS defines a HDHP as having a minimum annual deductible of $1,350 for single coverage and $2,700 for family coverage.
-On the other hand, FSAs are paired with more traditional health plans, such as an HMO plan.

 Note that while both accounts are paired with health insurance plans, they’re administered separately from your health insurance provider.